fumingyang2004/LIVEVQA/README.md

 Then you can see the processed data in `data/processed`.

-Set environment `OPENAI_API_KEY` to your OpenAI API key.
+Set environment variable `OPENAI_API_KEY` to your OpenAI API key.
 Then run the following command to select the best images from the processed papers:

 ```bash
 python select_best_images.py --input_dir /path/to/processed/jsons --workers 4 --start_index 0 --end_index 100